iterdimensionaltv1/Migration/README.md

    - At least one reputable citation in `sources`
 3) Test locally, scrub for typos, and ensure the new route renders and filters properly.

+Optionally provide quantitative data
+- The app can also consume same‑origin external files under `assets/` for quantitative, time‑binned flows and node populations.
+See `docs/data-spec.md` for the JSON schemas (`nodes.json`, `flows.json`, and optional `config.json`).
+If present, these will drive the moving‑dots visualization instead of the built‑in `ROUTES`.

 Roadmap (Implementation Plan)
 Phase 1 — Core experience (done/partial)